 6. Approved sample collectors

+(1A) In this regulation —

+sample type means any of the following types of sample —

+(a) a breath sample;

+(b) an oral fluid sample;

+(c) a urine sample;

+(d) a hair sample.

-(1) The Commissioner may specify that a person who has undergone training to collect samples of breath, oral fluid, urine and hair in accordance with standards approved under regulation 12(1), is to be an approved sample collector for the purposes of conducting an alcohol or drug test under these regulations.
+(1) The Commissioner may specify that a person who has been trained to collect a sample type is to be an approved sample collector in relation to the sample type for the purposes of conducting an alcohol or drug test under these regulations.

+(1AA) A person has been trained to collect a sample type if the person has been trained to collect the sample type in accordance with any relevant standards and protocols approved under regulation 12(1).

 (2) The names of persons specified under subregulation (1) are to be published, for the information of members, in the Police Gazette.

+[Regulation 6 amended in Gazette 17 Aug 2018 p.
+2899.]

 7. When testing may be carried out — random

 (1) An approved person may require a selected member or a number of selected members working within, or visiting, a common work area to submit to an alcohol test or a drug test or both.